Labels

 60 grams

-1. In a medium saucepan over medium heat, warm the oil, and then add the vegetables with a pinch of salt; sauté for 10 minutes.
+1. In a medium saucepan over medium-low heat, warm the oil, and then add the vegetables and herbs with a pinch of salt; sauté for 10 minutes.

 2. Add the livers with the bay leaf; stir with a wooden spoon until browned nicely.